servanter/arithmetic/README.md

 arithmetic
 ==========

-Personal record some of the algorithm
+Personal record some of the algorithm practice

 Some sorts and data structure.